KU Law’s curriculum equips law students with the legal knowledge and practice-ready skills needed to succeed.

 Circuit Court Clerkships

 In recent years, six KU Law students have been selected to clerk at a U.S. Circuit Court of Appeals.
-A circuit clerkship is a prestigious and challenging post-graduate opportunity for law students to develop a relationship with a circuit court judge and to observe the legal practice in action.
+A circuit clerkship is a challenging post-graduate opportunity for law students to develop a relationship with a circuit court judge and to observe the legal practice in action.
 Learn more about circuit court clerkships on the KU Law blog.